sinemorzambak/SITE/README.md

 # My Personal Website
-  I'm using HTML, CSS and JS.
+  I used HTML, CSS and JS.